 There are other "lotteries" that individuals are exposed to based on their own volition.
 For example, consider individuals A, B, and C, who graduated from the same university program with an engineering degree and who can now choose between a career as a civil servant or a tech entrepreneur.
 Individual A chooses to become a civil servant, whereas individuals B and C choose entrepreneurship.
 Civil service is arguably a much less risky career than entrepreneurship, and the incomes of A, B, and C diverge soon after their occupational decisions.
 On the one hand, due to fortuitous market circumstances, B is very successful and outearns A by a large margin.
-On the other hand, C is very unlucky and earns much less than the well-paid civil service, and a high-risk career as entrepreneurs.
+On the other hand, C is very unlucky and earns much less than the well-paid civil servant A. Note that all individuals had access to the same lotteries, a low-risk career in civil service, and a high-risk career as entrepreneurs.
 The differences in outcomes based on lotteries chosen by individuals are commonly called option luck.

 How do people account for different shades of luck in their fairness views?
 Cappelen et al. (2013a) address this question by distinguishing between ex-ante compensation and ex-post compensation.
 First, according to the ex-ante view, there should be no compensation beyond initial brute luck.
 For example, there should be no redistribution between A, B, and C since they all had the same choice set available to them.
 Therefore, ex-ante compensators would always accept the resulting income distribution after the outcomes of the lotteries are revealed.
 Note, however, that ex-ante compensators are not necessarily libertarians since they may consider brute luck as an unfair source of inequality.
 Second, according to the ex-post view, full compensation for unlucky outcomes should be provided.
 For example, there should be full redistribution between A, B, and C irrespective of the fact that A has chosen a different career path than B and C, and that B and C were affected by different draws of entrepreneurial luck.
 There is also an intermediate position that conditions the fair distribution of income on the choices of individuals.
-For example, outcome differences between A, on the one hand, and B and C, on the other hand, differ since A has made a safe career choice.
+For example, outcome differences between A and B/C differ because A has made a safe career choice.
 Therefore, the intermediate position would not redistribute from A to B/C, or vice versa.
 On the contrary, the outcomes of B and C do not differ due to differential occupational choices but because they had different draws in the lottery of entrepreneurial luck.
 Therefore, the intermediate position would fully equalize outcomes between B and C.